 Seat belt usage is mandatory in Minnesota.
 Seat belts can be credited with saving numerous lives; they prevent car occupants from being ejected during a crash, and the chances of being killed in an accident are four times greater without one.

 Minnesota police can stop your vehicle if even one passenger isn’t wearing a seat belt.
 Infants must be secured in a rear-facing child safety restraint system, and older children must use front-facing booster seats.
 Children may never use a seat belt alone until he/she is either 4-feet-9-inches tall or 8 years old.

 Texting and Driving Laws in Minnesota

 The use of any device not necessary to the operation of the car is expressly unlawful while driving.
 This includes cell phones, tablets, and gaming devices.
-Two or more transgressions will lead to a $225 fine, in addition to whatever the court deems appropriate.
+The first violation comes with a $50 fine, but two or more violations will lead to a $275 fine.

 The only exceptions to this rule are using the device to report a crash or crime or obtain emergency assistance, or if it’s completely voice-activated and hands-free.